rebordao/kdd98cup/README.md

 and there are records with formatting errors.
 An important issue is feature selection.
 There are far too many features, and it will be necessary to select the most relevant ones, or to construct our own features.
-The training set has around 96,000 examples, but contains only 5% positive examples.
+The training set contains only 5% positive examples.
 Finally, building a useful model for this dataset is made more difficult by the fact that there is an inverse relationship between the probability to donate and the amount donated.

-## Strategy

 ## References